eCommerce: Market Analysis

 Origins of Fast Fashion

-The fast fashion approach is not new, but nowadays it has become an economic behemoth.
+The fast fashion approach is not new, but it has become an economic behemoth.
 Originated in Spain in the mid-20th century, Spanish entrepreneur Amancio Ortega Gaona popularized this method with his company Inditex in the early 1960s, positioning the fashion retailer Zara as one of the first and most famous brands to adopt this strategy.

 Zara's ability to quickly introduce new clothes to the market after opening its store in New York in the 1990s left a lasting impression on other fashion brands.
 Combined with eCommerce, which further accelerated production speed, the fast fashion method attracted companies like Vans and Levi Strauss to adopt the model.

 Since then, fast fashion has evolved in line with market conditions – it is faster; hence, technology and logistics have advanced to another level.
+The newest form of fast fashion is tied to the innovative C2M production mode.

 eCommerce: Fast Fashion Has Its Advantages